• Skip to primary navigation

 Collage of four images showing how to make marinade, marinate rack of lamb, and roast it.

-1. Make the marinade: Combine the garlic, rosemary, thyme, and olive oil in a bowl.
+1. Make the marinade: Stir together the garlic, rosemary, thyme, and olive oil.

-2. Prepare lamb: Pat dry with paper towels, place them in a baking pan, and season with salt and pepper.
+2. Prepare lamb: Pat the racks dry, place them in a baking pan, and season with salt and pepper.

 Slicing a rack of lamb on a wooden cutting board, cooked to medium rare.

-So, what’s the ideal rack of lamb temperature?
-Typically, it is at its best when cooked to rare or medium rare.
-I prefer mine medium-rare, but you can cook it for longer to suit your preferences.
+Rack of lamb is usually best cooked to rare or medium-rare.
+I prefer it medium-rare, but you can cook it a little longer if you like.

-• If the meat looks like it’s drying out while roasting, baste it with the juices or some melted butter as it cooks to keep the meat nice and juicy.
+• If the lamb looks like it is drying out while roasting, baste it with the pan juices or a little melted butter.

-• Let it rest for 10-15 minutes before carving it.
-This resting time is important to let the juices settle back into the meat giving you a tender and juicy roast.
+• Let the lamb rest for 10 to 15 minutes before carving so the juices can settle back into the meat.

 Overhead shot of sliced rack of lamb on a platter